Camiling/tailoredGlasso/README.md

 #> [1] 0.5625

-# Scale-free data where prior weight matrix is completely uninformative for the data of interest.
+# scale-free data where prior weight matrix is completely uninformative for the data of interest.
 set.seed(123)
 n <- 80
 p <- 100